swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetInterpolated**
-> ItemsStreamValues StreamSetGetInterpolated(ctx, webId, optional)
+> ItemsStreamValues StreamSetGetInterpolated(a.client.ctx, webId, optional)
 Returns interpolated values of attributes for an element, event frame or attribute over the specified time range at the specified sampling interval.

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.